 An outstanding performance rating in the previous year gets employee an extra four (4) points in the length of service category.
+According to the CLDF, Employee did not qualify for any of the aforementioned bonus points except for D.C. residency.
 I find that Employee has not provided any credible supporting documentary evidence to support any additional points being awarded in this category.
-Employee received a weighted score of five (5) points in this category.